-Outcome Budgeting is a performance management approach.
-It starts the conversation by asking what outcomes are ultimately being pursued by Government (e.g. the best start in life for young children).
-All spending in this Budget falls within one of 37 State Outcomes.
+Outcome Budgeting is a performance budgeting and accountability approach that puts the needs of the people at the centre of investment decision-making.
+It recognises that the allocation of public resources should be based on the outcomes achieved for people (e.g. the best start in life for young children), rather than the value of expenditure or the volume of services delivered.

+All spending in this Budget falls within one of 39 State Outcomes.